SWEG-2016EC-Batch/Kronos/ETS1573-Ornina-Dereje/excercise3b.md

        • Declare an integer variable number to store the user input.

-       • Declare an integer variable numdigits and initialize it to 0 to count the number of digits in number.
+       • Declare an integer variable numdigits.

 3. User Prompt: